lauraalexandria/movie_recommendation_chat/README.md

 make generate-evaluation-data
 ```

-After selected the retrieval, we can also run the evaluation for the the rag system
+After selected the retrieval, we can also run the evaluation for the the rag system.
+Detail for make sure the chat will correct even the answers about movies it does not know, for example, recent movies.

 ```
 make rag-eval-simulation